ViggieM/minimalistdjango/README.md

 <h1 align="center">Minimalist Django</h1>

 <p align="center">
-Perfection is achieved, not when there is nothing more to add, <br> but when there is nothing left to take away.
+  <i>Perfection is achieved, not when there is nothing more to add, <br> but when there is nothing left to take away.</i>
 </p>

 ## Articles